 In a large congregation like Cedar Lane, members often need to find support, connection and meaning through small groups.
 While small groups in general offer supportive environments (Soul Matters, Adult Religious Education, etc.,) some small groups have more of a pastoral focus.

 As part of our Soul Matters Small Group Ministries, Rev. Katie Romano Griffin or Rev. Abhi Janamanchi records a monthly meditation centered on the monthly theme.
-The video is about ten minutes, so please find a comfy, quiet space and take a short break to meditate on November's monthly theme of Abundance.
+The video is 19 minutes, so please find a comfy, quiet space and take a short break to meditate on February's monthly theme of Perseverance.

 This is a lay-led ministry team that ensures that Cedar Lane members connect with one another and receive practical support in times of crisis.
 The Cedar Lane membership area is divided into "neighborhoods," designated by a number.
 Cedar Lane members can find their neighborhood number on their nametags.
 Each neighborhood has a chairperson (or co-chairs) that coordinate(s) care in their area.